Chymyst/chymyst-core/docs/joinrun.md

 The call to emit a blocking molecule will block until some reaction consumes that molecule and the molecule receives a "reply action" with a value.

-A timeout can be imposed on that call by using this syntax:
+A timeout can be imposed on that call by using the `timeout` method:

 ```scala
 import scala.concurrent.duration.DurationInt